 Tips to Study Smarter

-You’ve probably heard how you have to study more and learn to manage your time better before heading to college.
+You’ve probably heard how you have to study more and learn to manage your time better to keep up with college work.
 It’s easy to say “study smarter,” but how do you actually accomplish that?
 Try out some of these tips to up your studying game.

-- Use a daily planner and block off time each day for studying and homework.
 Whether you have a test or assignment due the next day or not, use that time every day to study.
-Setting a routine now will make it easier next year in college when you have to do more work outside the classroom.
+Sticking to the routine will help ingrain the habit of studying well ahead of deadlines.

-- Set goals.
-If you’re reading a novel for English, figure out how many chapters you need to read per day to finish on time and aim for that goal each day.
-Set a goal to memorize 25 new Spanish words a day for weekly tests.
+If you’re reading a novel for a class, figure out how many chapters you need to read per day to finish on time and aim for that goal each day.
+Set a goal to memorize 25 new terms a day for weekly tests.
 Or, plan to concentrate on one math formula so that you understand not only the “how” but the “why” and can complete the formula with several different figures.

-- After tests, compare your notes with what was included in the exam.
 If your notes included information about what was asked, you’re on the right track.
-If your notes were lacking details that were covered in a number of questions, don’t be afraid to ask for help or advice from the teacher or a friend who is doing well in the class.
+If your notes were lacking details that were covered in a number of questions, don’t be afraid to ask for help or advice from the instructor, a teaching assistant, a tutor or even a friend who is doing well in the class.

-- Try different study methods to find the one that works best for you.
 Some students thrive on reviewing flash cards while others need to reread entire chapters of their textbooks.
-Seeing which method works best for you now, while your workload is lighter, will pay off when you have to do more work on your own as a college student.
+See which method works best for you while your workload is lighter; it will pay off when you have more work to do.